Deformations of Rational T-Varieties

-\begin{remark} For fixed $j$, each vertex $v$ of the polyhedral complex $\Xi_0$ corresponds to exactly one vertex $v_j$ of the polyhedral complex $\{\D_0^{i,j}\}$.
-Thus, a decomposition of $\Xi_0$ is admissible if and only if for all vertices $v$ of $\Xi_0$, at most one of the corresponding vertices $v_j$ is not a lattice point. \end{remark}
+\begin{remark} The above definition guarantees that for fixed $i$, the set is a polyhedral subdivision in $N_\QQ$.
+The admissibility of the decompositions of all $\Delta$ in $C$ is equivalent to the condition that for any vertex $v$ of $C$, at most one of the corresponding vertices $v^i\in C^i$ is not a lattice point.
+As a slight abuse of notation, we will write $C=C^0+\ldots+C^r$ for a Minkowski decomposition; note that the decomposition also includes the data of which polyhedra in the $C^i$ are added together. \end{remark}